gennaroprota/breeze/readme.md

 # Future directions

-The facilities for command line options will be removed and replaced with something better.
-They came from another library, and seemed good at the time, but, on closer analysis, show their limitations.
+We will soon add facilities for handling command line options.

 # License